 My thesis here is that if we as a nation worry enough about what ails us – or what we’re told ails us – we’ll do ourselves damage.
 Indeed, that may be what is tearing Congress apart and is threatening the larger economic well-being of the nation.

-Here are six things that may be having a nocebo effect on our national psyche:• 1.
-Our schools are failing to produce the kinds of math and science graduates that will keep us competitive against the Chinese.
+Here are six things that may be having a nocebo effect on our national psyche:

 The atmosphere in Washington these days is not only poisonous, it’s also despairing.
 Members of Congress are sure nothing good is going to happen.